yeyicheng/cmsc389F/README.md

 - Zack Khan - zkhan123@umd.edu
 - Kevin Chen- kev@umd.edu

-## Excused Absence and Academic Accommodations
+## Excused Absence and Academic Accommodations:
 See the section titled "Attendance, Absences, or Missed Assignments" available at http://www.ugst.umd.edu/courserelatedpolicies.html

-## Disability Support Accommodations
+## Disability Support Accommodations:
 See the section titled "Accessibility" available at http://www.ugst.umd.edu/courserelatedpolicies.html

-## Course Evaluations
+## Course Evaluations:
 If you have a suggestion for improving this class, don't hesitate to tell the instructor or TAs during the semester.
 At the end of the semester, please don't forget to provide your feedback using the campus-wide CourseEvalUM system.
 Your comments will help make this class better.